PeteJames21/alx-backend-javascript/0x00-ES6_basic/README.md

 Illustrate use of string templates.

 ## 7-getBudgetObject.js
-Illustrate of the Object property value shorthand syntax
+Illustrate the Object property value shorthand syntax